 - moving their eyes and head together.

-At times it may also seem that one eye is turning in.
 When you hold your baby close, they will be able to make out your face and will watch your facial expressions closely – they may even try to copy what you’re doing.
 At this age, babies can’t distinguish well between different shades of colour, but will like toys and books with high-contrast black and white patterns and shapes.

 Between six weeks and six months old, your baby will:

 - start to move their eyes with less head movement

 - follow people and moving objects with their eyes (8-12 weeks)

 - enjoy watching your face when you talk and sing to them (10 – 12 weeks)

 - begin to watch their own hands (10 – 12 weeks)

 - look at their hands, food and bottle when they’re sitting (18 – 24 weeks)

 - start to look for and watch objects that are more distant (20 – 28 weeks)